fundapps/TechDocs/README.md

 ## Data Provider Credentials `POST /rest/api/v1/configuration/dataproviders/:providerId/credentials`

-You must submit your data provider username and password to this endpoint.
+In case of Refinitiv you must submit your data provider username and password to this endpoint.
 Before being able to post a file to Adapptr, your data provider credentials must be set.
 Your file upload will otherwise fail because FundApps will be unable to connect and authenticate against the data provider.

+`This endpoint does not support Bloomberg data provider.
+The support team will have to use your Bloomberg generated certificate to enable Adapptr integration.
+Please contact support for more details.`

 e.g
 `{ "Username": "[Username]", "Password": "[Password]" }`